Shoulder Pain in Senior Project Managers from Desk and Client Work

 4. How Is Hip Arthritis Diagnosed?

-• Physical examination to check for tenderness, range of motion, and gait.
+• Physical examination to assess hip range of motion, flexibility, and tenderness.

-• Imaging such as X-rays or MRI scans to assess cartilage degeneration and joint health.
+• Imaging such as X-rays or MRI scans to evaluate cartilage loss and joint health.

-The Pain Relief Clinic provides affordable MRI scans under $1000 and $50 consultations for early, accurate assessment.
+The Pain Relief Clinic provides affordable MRI scans under $1000 and $50 consultations for early and accurate assessment.

-5. Can Hip Arthritis Be Treated Without Surgery?
+5. Can Hip Arthritis Be Managed Without Surgery?

 1. General Practitioner or Rheumatology Clinic